Quansight/Quansight-website/apps/labs/posts/exploring-small-transformers-with-tranite-on-string-reversal.md

 ### A small vocabulary detour

 While evaluating results I noticed the tokenizer was built from `ascii_letters + digits + punctuation + " "` — 99 tokens including specials, on a task needing 66.
 A third of the output layer was spent on classes that were never correct answers.
 I fixed it to alphanumerics only and reran everything, the comparison appears in the Results section.
-I think comparing results of the old and new runs would be intresting.

 <p align="center">
   <img src="/posts/exploring-small-transformers-with-tranite-on-string-reversal/jarvis.png" width="300" alt="jarvis meme">